Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Arthritis treatment can include a team of health care providers, such as:

-Because arthritis causes joints to degenerate over time, it can cause disability.
-It can cause pain and movement problems that cause a person to be less able to carry out normal daily activities and tasks.
+Because arthritis causes joints to worsen over time, it can cause disability.
+It can cause pain and movement problems.
+You may be less able to carry out normal daily activities and tasks.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |